nginxinc/nginx-azure-workshops/labs/lab3/readme.md

     ./auto-lab.sh -l 3
     ```

 - Once the script has completed its execution, you can skip rest of this lab guide and move to the next lab.
 The testing of all the resources that the script automatically creates would be done in later labs.
+If you want to see what the script is doing, the individual build steps are provided in below sections.

 - For additional information on the script you can run the same command with `-h` flag as shown below